mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Cover I, II, III, IV

-Whether you hide behind a wall, a dumpster, or a body, Cover is protection from hostile fire.
-It comes at four levels, indicating how much of a character’s body is protected (one-quarter, onehalf, three quarters, or all).
-A character in Cover gets a an Advantage to their to hit Step per level.
+Whether you hide behind a wall, a dumpster, or a Stamina, Cover is protection from hostile fire.
+It comes at four levels, indicating how much of a character’s Stamina is protected (one-quarter, onehalf, three quarters, or all).
+A character in Cover gets a an Advantage to their to hit Rating per level.
 Attacking from Cover requires an extra Minor Action in order to get clear enough to take a shot, imposes a Disadvantage penalty to your attack at Cover IV.

 #### Dazed